pinohu/DYNASTY/empire-bible/PROJECT_COMPLETION_CERTIFICATE.md

 ## Project Status

-**✅ COMPLETE AND PRODUCTION-READY**
+**âœ… COMPLETE AND PRODUCTION-READY**

 The Legacy Codex is a comprehensive, integrated operating system ready for implementation.
-All volumes have been written, verified, and integrated into a cohesive framework designed to guide [Your Family] for the next 365 years.
+All volumes have been written, verified, and integrated into a cohesive framework designed to guide the Xavier Family for the next 365 years.

 ---

 **Certified Complete**: November 18, 2025
-**Project Status**: ✅ **PRODUCTION-READY**
+**Project Status**: âœ… **PRODUCTION-READY**
 **Next Action**: Begin implementation using Volume VII as the guide

 ---

 *This certificate verifies that the The Legacy Codex meets all completion criteria and is ready for use.*